 What is Labster?

-The labs have been used by California State University, Harvard, Gwinnett Technical College, MIT, Exeter University, University of New Haven, Stanford, University of New England, Trinity College, University of Hong Kong and Berkeley, among others internationally.
+The virtual science labs have been used by California State University, Harvard, Gwinnett Technical College, MIT, Exeter University, University of New Haven, Stanford, University of New England, Trinity College, University of Hong Kong and Berkeley, among others internationally.

 To create a revolutionary, engaging, and accessible STEM learning experience that is globally scalable.
 To accelerate science teaching experience and learning outcomes by continuously upgrading our education platform.